Webhook Events

 Verification steps

-1. Extract the timestamp and signature from the header.
+1. Read the webhook-timestamp header and the signature after the v1, prefix of the webhook-signature header.
 2. Concatenate the timestamp, a dot, and the raw request body.
-3. Compute an HMAC-SHA256 using your signing secret.
-4. Compare the computed signature with the one in the header using a timing-safe comparison.
+3. Compute an HMAC-SHA256 using your signing secret and Base64-encode it.
+4. Compare the computed signature with the received one using a timing-safe comparison.
 5. Optionally reject payloads with timestamps older than 5 minutes to prevent replay attacks.

 Node.js example